aerionblue/googledoc-puzzle-tools/README.md

 *  *Square Cells* - Make all selected cells squares of some size.
 20 is good for letters.
 *  *Symmetrify Grid* - Make the selected cells have symmetry with regard to background color.
     Rotational (standard crossword) and bilateral are both supported.
-*  *Wordsmith Anagram Solver* - Open a sidebar that will allow querying wordsmith.org/anagram
-*  *Nutrimatic Solver* - Open a sidebar that will allow querying nutrimatic.org
+*  *Formatting Shortcuts* - Apply some commonly-used formatting (and conditional formatting) to cells.
+    * *Crossword grid* - Prepare a range of columns to hold a crossword grid.
+       Most notably, sets the conditional formatting so that a cell whose value is "/" will become a black square.

 ## Added functions